codatio/codat-docs/docs/sfc/mapping-specifications/qbo-mapping-specification.md

 Codat has provided functionality to allow users to select different accounts for each different payment type.

-:::caution New payment types after setup
+:::Caution New payment types after setup

 If the user starts using other payments types after initial setup, the synchronization will stop until the accounts have been re-mapped via returning to the configuration page.
 :::